 Below are some bedroom ideas to get you started.

-Bedroom Lighting Top Tips
+Simple Bedroom Lighting Ideas

 Control is essential here.
-Ideally you want a switch both by your bed and by the door.
-Multiple circuits create different effects – in the evenings you may want just your soft bedside lamps on with a focused reading light, whereas in the morning you may just want dimmed wall lights for general light that you can dim up as your eyes become accustomed to the light.
-You may also want to invest in electric blinds or curtains.
-These can be controlled from the switch by your bed to let in as much or as little daylight as you want.
-Do be careful of your windows – if you stand between your lights and your curtains, your neighbors will be able to see you in silhouette.
+Ideally, you want a switch both by your bed and by the door.
+Multiple circuits create different effects.
+In the evenings you may want just your soft bedside lamps on with a focused reading light, whereas in the morning you may just want dimmed wall lights for general light that you can dim up as your eyes become accustomed to the light or wake up to soft white bulbs, it can create very atmospheric lighting.

 If you have a vaulted ceiling in your bedroom, use spotlights or gimbals to shine up into the eaves which will wash light back down into the room.
 Try and avoid putting fittings directly onto a beam – the beauty of an exposed wooden ceiling is the beam itself and can really bring to life your bedroom lighting effects.